rzymek/meteor-typescript-libs/README.md

     /// <reference path="/path/to/underscore.d.ts"/>
     /// <reference path="models/models.ts"/>

-If you choose to define collections (using the code above) in a separate file (e.g. collections/models/models.ts) and then create a separate file per collection with the methods and permissions for that collection (e.g. collections/jobs.ts), the collection definitions should be one directory deeper than the collection method/permission declarations so that Meteor can find the variable declarations before use. (e.g. collections/models/models.ts).
+### Creating definition files

+Here is a guide to creating definitions: <http://www.typescriptlang.org/Handbook#writing-dts-files>

+If you have lots of custom definitions for a project, you can:

+- Create multiple definition files and include individual references to each definition file.
+- Create one huge monolithic definition file so you only have to refer to that file.
+- Create multiple definition files, and create a definition file with references to the other definitions files so that you only have to maintain one reference for all of you custom definitions.

+        e.g. Contents of lib/typescript/custom-definitions.d.ts:

+        /// <reference path='../collections/models/models.ts' />
+        /// <reference path='paraview_helpers.d.ts'/>
+        /// <reference path='handsontable.d.ts'/>
+        /// <reference path='utility_helpers.ts'/>

-## Compiling TypeScript
+## Transpiling TypeScript

 ### Meteor plugin
-An elegant solution is to install the following meteor package [https://github.com/meteor-typescript/meteor-typescript-compiler](https://github.com/meteor-typescript/meteor-typescript-compiler)
+One solution for transpiling typescript is to install the following meteor package [https://github.com/meteor-typescript/meteor-typescript-compiler](https://github.com/meteor-typescript/meteor-typescript-compiler)

-### Transpilation
+### IDE/Editor Transpilation
 WebStorm is a good TypeScript-aware editor.
 It can automatically transpile your TypeScript code into JavaScript every time you save a file.
 To enable this feature in WebStorm on OSX, first install the TypeScript transpiler on your system: